Noida: Infrastructure

 There is always a huge amount of revenue surplus each year as they are unable to spend the entire amount on development or on maintaining civic amenities.
 Lease rent and interest from builders are the biggest contributors to Noida's revenue.
 Besides, the authority gets huge revenues out of water and property transfer charges.
 "The Noida authority had deposited ₹3,500 crore as fixed deposits in various banks because of surplus funds.
 Noida has so much surplus funds with it that it can run the city even if it does not take any taxes from its allottees for 5 years in a row."

 A 300 m tall skyscraper named "Supernova Spira" stands on the Noida side of Delhi Noida Border.
-It will be the tallest residential tower in northern India after its completion in 2021.
+It was supposed to be the tallest residential tower in northern India after its completion by 2021.
 The Noida Authority's plans to establish 'New Noida' have opened new opportunities in the Dadri-Noida-Ghaziabad Investment Region (DNGIR).
 The region will be settled in four phases, according to the Master Plan 2041 submitted recently to the Authority.
 New Noida will include a land bank consisting of 87 villages of Bulandshahr and Dadri.

 In 2014, Allahabad High Court ordered demolition of twin towers and pulled up Noida Authority for collusion with developer.
-Construction work stopped at the site in 2014 but the twin towers in Noida, built illegally by realty firm Supertech Ltd., were brought down within 12 seconds around 2.30 p.m. on 28 August 2022 with more than 3,700 kg of explosives.
+Construction work stopped at the site in 2014 but the twin towers in Noida, built illegally by realty firm Supertech Ltd., were brought down within 12 seconds on 28 August 2022 with more than 3,700 kg of explosives.